ErpNetDocs/tech/modules/system/security/groups/power-users.md

 ## Key features

-1. Users can be **manually** added to Power users groups by System Administrators.
+1. Users can be **manually** added to the Power users group by System Administrators.

    Unlike the **Administrators** group type, there is no checkbox or automated assignment process.

 2. Power users is a **system** group type and **cannot** be edited directly by users.

-   Any attempt by users to modify it will result in an **error**, ensured by bysiness rule **R37166 SecurityGroup – System Group Update Not Allowed**.
+   Any attempt by users to modify it will result in an **error**, ensured by bysiness rule **[R37166 SecurityGroup – System Group Update Not Allowed](https://docs.erp.net/tech/modules/system/security/system-permissions/manage-access-permissions.html?q=R37166#business-rule-enforcement)**.

    ![pictures](pictures/Error_window_18_12.png)